B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/CreateSchema.rst

 (CDS).
 However, depending on the allele calling algorithm, the alleles called for a given locus can be CDSs or best matches to existing CDSs without enforcing the need for the identified allele to be a CDS.

-In **chewBBACA**, schemas are composed of loci defined by CDSs and all the called alleles of a given locus are CDSs as defined by `Prodigal <https://github.com/hyattpd/Prodigal>`_.
+In **chewBBACA**, schemas are composed of loci defined by CDSs and, by default, all the called alleles of a given locus are CDSs as defined by `Prodigal <https://github.com/hyattpd/Prodigal>`_ (it is also possible to provide FASTA files with CDSs and the ``--cds`` parameter to skip the gene prediction step with Prodigal).
 The use of Prodigal, instead of simply ensuring the presence of start and stop codons, adds an extra layer of confidence in identifying the most probable CDS for each allele.
 Because of this approach there may be variability in the size of the alleles identified by **chewBBACA** and by default a threshold of +/-20% of the mode of the size of the alleles of a given locus is used to identify a locus as present.

 Create a wgMLST schema
 ::::::::::::::::::::::

-Given a set of genomes in FASTA format, chewBBACA offers the option to create a new schema by defining the distinct loci present in the genomes.
+Given a set of genome assemblies in FASTA format, chewBBACA offers the option to create a new schema by defining the distinct loci present in the genomes.

-An overview of the schema creation algorithm implemented in the CreateSchema module is represented in the following image:
+The schema creation algorithm has the following main steps:

+- Gene predictipon with prodigal to identify CDSs in each input genome (there is also the option to provide FASTA files with CDSs and the ``--cds`` parameter to skip the gene prediction step with Prodigal).

+- Identification of the distinct CDSs. chewBBACA stores information about each distinct CDS and the genomes that contain those CDSs.

+- Exclusion of the CDSs smaller than the value passed to the ``--l`` parameter (default: 201).

+- CDS translation.
+This step identifies and removes CDSs that contain ambiguous bases.

+- Identification of distinct translated CDSs.

+- Minimizer-based clustering.

+- Exclude CDSs that share >=90% minimizers with cluster representatives.

+- Exclude CDSs that share >=90% minimizers with other CDSs in the same cluster of equal or greater length.

+- Align CDSs in each cluster with BLASTp to select a set of representative CDSs per cluster.

+- Align all sleected representative with BALSTp to identify and remove representative CDSs highly similar to other representative CDSs.

+- Creation of the schema directory structure with one FASTA file per representative CDS selected by the schema creation process.

 .. image::